 STEP 2: RESEARCH.

 We recommend searching the Internet to see what other items similarly have sold for online.
 One of the best ways to conduct your research is through eBay!
-Chances are what you have might not be a one of a kind item and therefore there are many similar items to yours people either are selling currently or have sold in the past.
+Chances are what you have might not be a one of a kind item and therefore there are many similar items to what other people either are selling currently or have sold in the past.
 We love eBay for this reason as there are so many listings on this site that you can make it a lot easier to compare your exact item to one that is currently for sale or one very similar to yours to give you an idea of what it is worth.

 Non experienced eBay people are not very aware that eBay had a sold listings tool that can give you pricing on what similar items have sold on eBay for in the past 90 days.
 To reach this tool, type in on eBay what you are looking to compare.
-On the left hand side of the tool after you pressed search are a whole bunch of other button to click to help you search for more precise information that you are looking for.
+On the left-hand side of the tool after you pressed search are a whole bunch of other buttons to click to help you search for more precise information that you are looking for.
 Scroll down on this left side menu and you will find a button that says “completed listings” click this button and up will pop the sold items that you are comparing your autograph against.
 Look who certified these items and we suggest you look for the premium names like we recommended in step 1.
-See what those listings are going for already certified by these gold standard authentication companies and this may help you determine a fair market value price for your autographed collectable.
+See what those listings are going for already certified by these gold standard authentication companies and this may help you determine a fair market value price for your autographed collectible.